Citroen Berlingo van review (2025)

 You can read more about its load capacity on our dedicated Citroen Berlingo dimensions page.

-Verdict: is the Citroen Berlingo van any good?
+Verdict: is the Citroen Berlingo any good?

 Picking between this, the Peugeot Partner and the Vauxhall Combo will come down to which you prefer the look of, which interior you like the best and probably how close your nearest dealer is (or how good a deal you can get).
-The Toyota Proace City distinguishes itself with a 10-year warranty now, which is worth serious consideration.
+The Toyota Proace City distinguishes itself with a 10-year warranty, which is worth serious consideration.

-As with all these similar vans, the Berlingo's load area is large and flexible, it's an easy van to drive with refined, frugal and punchy engines, and the wide range of trim levels and options (and conversions) mean there should be a variant to suit all users.
+As with all these similar vans, the Berlingo's load area is large and flexible, it's an easy van to drive with refined, frugal and punchy engines, and the wide range of trim levels and options (and conversions) means there should be a variant to suit all users.

 Skip to our full verdict on...

-- Three diesel options and one petrol
+- Two diesel options

 - Easy to drive with tidy handling and good visibility

-- Comfortable ride – better on diesel Berlingos
+- Comfortable ride

 The Citroen Berlingo is an easy van to drive, with a range of engines that suit its character well, although the least powerful BlueHDi 75 model may feel a little gutless when loaded up.
-This has now been ditched from the range though.
+This has now been ditched from the range, though.

 What are the Citroen Berlingo diesel engines like?